 Financially Constrained Projects

-This section contains a list of financially constrained projects for which funding has been identified, or is reasonably expected to be available within the RTP planning horizons (short-term and long-term).
+This section contains a list of financially constrained projects for which funding has been identified or is reasonably expected to be available within the RTP planning horizons (short-term and long-term).
 See Appendix E for the current STIP.

 Financially Unconstrained Projects